 Whatever you’re doing right now, whether you’re a college student, a housewife, an employee, an expat, you need options.

 - Pinpoint a strategic industry that pays well for a lot of people (like IT) and not only for select few (like say, yoga) and you have a reasonable interest in.

 - Slowly build skills and competence in this industry, even if you’re not planning on shifting to that industry in the near future just yet.

-We’re lucky to be living at the time when most of the world’s knowledge are accessible through the internet.
+We’re lucky to be living at a time when most of the world’s knowledge is accessible through the internet.
 We now have the opportunity to learn many or all the things through the internet.